brefphp/bref/docs/websites.md

 - open [this link](https://console.aws.amazon.com/acm/home?region=us-east-1#/wizard/) or manually go in the ACM Console and click "Request a new certificate" **in the `us-east-1` region** (CloudFront requires certificates from `us-east-1`)
 - add your domain name and click "Next"
 - choose the domain validation of your choice
-    - domain validation will require you to add entries to your DNS configuration (this is **recommended** because it will be renewed automatically if the DNS record is still configured)
+    - domain validation will require you to create DNS entries (this is **recommended** because it renews the certificate automatically)
     - email validation will require you to click a link you will receive in an email sent to `admin@your-domain.com`

 Copy the ARN of the ACM certificate.
 It should look like this: